ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 ## Getting Started

 Below is an example for identifying normalization peaks based on publically available human ATAC-seq datasets from ENCODE.
 The input files are listed in the
 ATAC Primer Tool manuscript as well as in the [test_data/norm_peaks](test_data/norm_peaks) directory.
-The list of normalization peaks generated is included in the [test_out/norm_peaks](test_out/norm_peaks) directory.
+The annotated list of normalization peaks generated is included in the [test_out/norm_peaks](test_out/norm_peaks) directory.
 Intermediate files generated are not included due to file size, but will also be produced by the pipeline.
 To identify normalization peaks:

 Enter the ATACPrimerTool directory